arl/imgtools/README.md

 regions of such images.
 A binary image has only two possible colors for each pixel, generally Black and White, though any two colors can be used.

-Though the information represented by each pixel could be stored as a single bit, and thus take a smaller memory footprint, choice has been made to represent `Bit` pixels as `byte` values, that can either be 0 (Black or Off) or 255 (White or On), mostly for simplicity reasons.
+Even if each pixel could be stored as a single bit, as the information it contains is binary (two possible values), `binimg.Bit` pixels/colors are represented by `byte` values, that can either be 0 (Black or Off) or 255 (White or On), mostly for simplicity reasons.

-Binary images are created either by calling functions such as `NewFromImage` and `NewBinary`, or their counterparts accepting a custom binaryModel: `NewCustomFromImage` and `NewCustomBinary`.
+`binimg.Binary` images are created either by calling the `NewFromImage` and `NewBinary` functions, using the default binary model, or their `Custom` counterparts `NewCustomFromImage` and `NewCustomBinary`, accepting a custom binaryModel.

 -----------------------